 Your stay after you’ve given birth

-If you need additional monitoring or medical treatment following the birth, you will be transferred to the Poole Maternity Unit (internal link).
-If your baby needs to be monitored or to receive medical treatment, they may be taken to the Neonatal Unit (internal link), or you may both be sent to the Transitional Care Unit (internal link) at Poole Maternity Unit.
+If you need additional monitoring or medical treatment following the birth, you will be transferred to the University Hospitals Dorset Maternity Unit.
+If your baby needs to be monitored or to receive medical treatment, they may be taken to the Neonatal Unit, or you may both be sent to the Transitional Care Unit at University Hospitals Dorset Maternity Unit in Poole.

 Contact and visitor information